pnnl/tesp/install/Windows/Windows_build.rst

  make
  make install

-CZMQ next, with customized libraries to link:
+CZMQ next, with customized libraries to link (don't use lz4 compression until we are prepared to deploy it):

 ::